 Of course, the Equifax breach is made worse by the fact that Equifax holds itself out as a data security expert who is able to protect consumers, in exchange for monthly subscription fees, against data breaches.

 We have filed a proposed class action against Equifax Inc. & Equifax Canada Co. in the British Columbia Supreme Court.
-Once the defendants have filed a response to our claim, we will apply to the court to certify the action as a class proceeding pursuant to the Class Proceedings Act.

 How Do I Protect Against Identity Theft?